VIC.GOV.AU | Policy and Advisory Library

 The agenda lists the business that school council will consider at the meeting.
 Some items are for information only, some for discussion and others for decision.

-Meeting papers should be sent approximately 5 days (when possible) prior to the meeting date to:
+Meeting papers are recommended to be sent approximately 5 days (when possible) prior to the meeting date to allow school council members to:

-• allow school council members to reflect on the issues
+• reflect on the issues

-• gather more information if necessary, and
+• gather more information if necessary

-• canvass the opinions of school community members, where applicable
+• canvass the opinions of school community members, where applicable.

-In order to avoid the agenda being crowded with too much business, a significant amount of work may be undertaken by subcommittees.
+In order to avoid the agenda being crowded with too much business, a significant amount of work may be undertaken by sub-committees.

-Reports from the subcommittees can
+Reports from the sub-committees:

-Further information on school council sub-committees is available at School Council Subcommittees.
+Further information on school council sub-committees is available at School Council – Sub-committees.

 Minutes